cameronfabbri/Colorful-Image-Colorization/README.md

    video_2.mp4
    ...
 `
 use `extract_frames.sh` to extract images from each video.
+Just pass it the folder containing images.
+Depending on if the video had a border around the game, you may need to use `crop_images.py` to crop out the border.
+There are comments in the script you can uncomment to view the image before it crops all of them to be sure the cropping is correct.
+Finally, use `convert_images.py` to create resized and gray images for training.

 ![test_1](https://github.com/cameronfabbri/Colorful-Image-Colorization/blob/master/images/resized/testing/test_3.png?raw=true)